-Anodized cookware (sometimes called "hard anodized cookware") is usually made with aluminum or an aluminum alloy, dipped into a chemical bath, then zapped with an electric current.
-The pan retains the great heat conduction of aluminum but has a much stronger protective layer than the original metal, making pots and pans resistant to the eventual corrosion that takes place if the cookware does not go through anodization.
+Anodized cookware, sometimes called hard anodized cookware, starts with an aluminum or aluminum alloy base, which is dipped into a chemical bath, then zapped with an electric current.
+The pan retains the great heat conduction of aluminum but has a much stronger protective layer than the original metal, making pots and pans resistant to corrosion, scratching and other damage.
 Anodized cookware offers even heat distribution and does not react to acidic foods.
 Most have heavy bases, providing balance to the pan on a stovetop and contributing to a long life for each pot.

 Both types of cookware save energy because they effectively cook at lower temperatures than pans made of stainless steel, cast iron or aluminum alone.
 A setting of medium or lower is recommended for both types of cookware.
-Cooking at too high a temperature will burn food in a nonstick pan right onto the pan, affecting the nonstick coating.
+Cooking at too high a temperature burns food in a nonstick pan, affecting the nonstick coating.
 In general, anodized cookware can handle a higher temperature than nonstick, although it's rarely necessary to crank up the heat too much for even cooking.
-Impatient cooks can ruin any kind of pan using too high heat and leaving it untended on the stove.
+Impatient cooks can ruin any kind of pan by using too high heat and leaving it untended on the stove.

 Durability and Cleanup

-Nonstick cookware is likely to scratch if cared for improperly; sharp metal utensils can mar anodized cookware as well.
-Lightly disfigured pans pose no safety threat and should provide years of good service.
-Both types of cookware boast of easier cleanup than other types of pots and pans.
-Nonabrasive plastic or nylon cleansing pads are recommended, as metal scourers will scratch the surfaces of both types of cookware.
-Most manufacturers do not advise cleaning nonstick or anodized cookware in an automatic dishwasher, even if they're considered dishwasher-safe.
+Both types of cookware make cleanup easier than other types of pots and pans.
+Nonabrasive plastic or nylon cleaning pads work well to wipe the surfaces clean.
+Metal scourers can scratch the surfaces of both types of cookware.
+Most manufacturers advise against putting nonstick or anodized cookware in an automatic dishwasher, even if they're considered dishwasher-safe.

 Still not sure which type is best for you?
-Consider purchasing a single piece to determine whether it meets your needs before investing in a set of any type of cookware.
-Once that decision is made, buying a set is often more cost-effective than buying one pan or lid at a time.
-Cookware sets include several size and types of pans (e.g., saucepans or skillets) and are sold with a variety of lids and other accessories.
-As of September 2010, a 10-piece set in either nonstick or anodized cookware ranges in price from $60 to $400.
+Consider purchasing a single piece to decide if it meets your needs before investing in a huge set you may not like.
+Once you have a clear winner, buying a set is often more cost-effective than buying one pan or lid at a time.
+Cookware sets include several sizes and types of pans, such as saucepans or skillets, and are sold with a variety of lids and other accessories.